xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Strict_Transport_Security($string)`

-Returns an associative array of parameter values, or `null` if the field value is invalid.
+Returns an associative array of parameter values, or `null` if the field value is malformed.

 Example: